goodtofufriday/MMC5-PRG-CHR-to-48tsop-adapter/README.md

+BOARDS NEED TO HAVE GROUND PLANE ADDED TO THEM FOR STABILITY!
+They work but after even a few minutes crash, consensus is due to lack of ground plane.
+Will update when i have time.

 This project is for the NES / Famicom to be able to use flash chips for translations or replace dead roms.
 Also sram.